What is APY?

 Annual percentage yield is the rate of return a savings deposit or investment will earn over the course of 12 months.

 APY includes compound interest — that is, interest earned by the interest itself — so it's considered an accurate way of calculating the growth of money kept in a savings vehicle or investing account.

-U.S. banks must include APY when advertising interest-bearing accounts, to give customers a true picture of what their money will earn in a year.
+U.S. banks must include APY when advertising interest-bearing accounts in order to give customers a true picture of what their money will earn in a year.

 Interest rate vs. APY

 The interest rate you earn on a deposit determines your APY, but the two are not the same thing.

 An interest rate is simply a percentage of your deposit or investment that your returns will be based on, while APY factors in the effect of compound interest.

 So for a savings account, for example, APR provides a more complete view of how your money will grow on an annual basis.

 More: Invest your spare change with this app